 Funerals are undoubtedly sad and emotional occasions, but they can also be uplifting and cathartic.
 When I am asked to visit a bereaved family, I never know what amazing life story I might hear and, although the opening comment may sometimes be, “I don’t know what I can tell you”, after a short time, extraordinary and often inspirational details emerge; details which I then have the privilege of sharing with the other mourners.
 Most visits are conducted in person but can also be done over the phone or online if needed.

-Sadly, I have also conducted several ceremonies for young adults, children or babies who have had less time to make their mark upon the wider world – but whose loss has a profound and lasting impact upon the people who knew and loved them.
+Sadly, I have conducted several ceremonies for young adults, children or babies who have had less time to make their mark upon the wider world – but whose loss has a profound and lasting impact upon the people who knew and loved them.
 As always, the emphasis is on acknowledging the importance of each of their lives and the memories they leave behind.

-While funerals usually take place in a crematorium, cemetery or green burial ground, the ceremony which precedes or follows can be held elsewhere if appropriate.
+While funerals usually take place in a crematorium, cemetery or green burial ground, the ceremony which precedes or follows the committal can be held elsewhere if appropriate.
 An example would be a graveside ceremony for the immediate family followed by a much larger gathering in a hall or hotel.
 Similar venues would be used for memorial ceremonies.